-Luke is now in the beginning stages of reconnecting with his long-lost neighbors.
-They write each other letters and speak on FaceTime.
-David and Diane are interested in providing permanency but they all have a long road ahead due to everything Luke’s been through in his young life.
-At least now this young boy has people in his life who he knows from his past, people who deeply care about him.
+Luke is now in the beginning stages of reconnecting with David and Diane.
+They write each other letters and talk on FaceTime.
+They are interested in providing permanency, but they all have a long road ahead due to Luke’s trauma.
+Long-lasting positive connections are critical to a child’s resilience.

 These connections matter.
-If you want to help more children in foster care like Luke, you can do so by donating HERE.
+If you want to help more children in foster care like Luke, you can donate HERE.